GitHub Pages PR Previews

 Result

 Now each pull request gets a working preview URL in the PR conversation, and I can review content/layout changes before merging.
-It’s a small change, but it makes this mobile first development process feel much easier.
+It’s a relatively small change, but it makes the whole mobile first development process feel much smoother.

 If you'd like to contact me then you can email writing@petegraham.co.uk.